rama-kanaparthy/java/README.md

 >>A static nested class in Java is a nested class that is declared with the static modifier.
 Unlike inner classes, static nested classes do not require an instance of the enclosing class to be instantiated.
 They behave like top-level classes but are logically grouped inside the enclosing class.

 >>An inner class in Java is a non-static nested class that is associated with an instance of its enclosing class.
 It can access both the static and non-static members of the enclosing class.

+>>A local class in Java is a class that is defined within a block of code, such as a method, a constructor, or a static initializer block.
+These classes are local to the block in which they are defined and cannot be accessed from outside the block.